Lee Clark (footballer): Al-Merrikh

 On 7 March 2021, Clark was appointed as the new manager of Sudanese club Al-Merrikh and described the opportunity as an 'exciting' and 'different' experience.
 He took charge of his first game - a 2–1 win over Hilal Al-Fasher in the Sudan Premier League on 9 March 2021.

 Clark's first experience of the CAF Champions League was a 3–0 away defeat to Simba of Tanzania on 16 March 2021 after which he blamed the loss on 'sabotage'.

 On 19 June 2021, Al-Merrikh announced Clark had resigned as manager.

 Al-Ittihad

-In November 2021, Clark was appointed manager of Al-Ittihad of the Oman Professional League and drew 0-0 with Al-Nahda during his first game in charge.
+In November 2021, Clark was appointed manager of Al-Ittihad of the Oman Professional League and drew 0–0 with Al-Nahda during his first game in charge.

 Return to Al-Merrikh

 On 29 January 2022, Al-Merrikh announced the return of Clark as their manager.

-However, Clark was sacked just 51 days later following a 3-1 defeat to Al Ahly in the CAF Champions League.
+However, Clark was sacked just 51 days later following a 3–1 defeat to Al Ahly in the CAF Champions League.

 Personal life

-Clark's son, Bobby, plays as a forward for Liverpool Academy, and featured for the first team on their 2022 pre-season tour of Asia.
+Clark's son, Bobby, plays as a midfielder for RB Salzburg and featured during Liverpool's 1-0 victory in the Carabao Cup final against Chelsea in February 2024, before scoring his first professional goal in a UEFA Europa League Round of 16 Second Leg tie against Sparta Praha on 14 March 2024.